45-year-old Nitin Nabin elected unopposed as BJP president; youngest ever | Politics

 Laxman said 37 sets of nomination papers were filed in favour of Nabin as the BJP national president and all nomination papers were found to be valid.

-Besides Prime Minister Modi, several other senior BJP leaders including party chief J P Nadda, and Union ministers Amit Shah, Rajnath Singh and Nitin Gadkari were among the proposers of Nabin's candidature for the post of BJP national president.
+Besides Prime Minister Modi, several other senior BJP leaders including Nadda and Union ministers Amit Shah, Rajnath Singh and Nitin Gadkari were among the proposers of Nabin's candidature for the post of BJP national president.

 Of the 37 sets of nomination papers, 36 were filed by the state units of the party and one set was submitted by the BJP Parliamentary Party.

+Laxman said the nomination process for the post of the BJP national president was completed in a ''fully constitutional and transparent manner''.

+''With nationwide consensus, Nitin Nabin was the sole nominee.
+Heartiest congratulations and best wishes,'' he said in another post on X.

-Outgoing president Nadda, senior ministers Amit Shah, Rajnath Singh, Nitin Gadkari, Nirmala Sitharaman, Kiren Rijiju, Chief Ministers Yogi Adityanath, Nayab Saini, Pramod Sawant, Pema Khandu and Pushkar Singh Dhami were among those present on the occasion.
+Outgoing president Nadda, senior ministers Amit Shah, Rajnath Singh, Nitin Gadkari, Nirmala Sitharaman and Kiren Rijiju, and Chief Ministers Yogi Adityanath, Nayab Saini, Pramod Sawant, Pema Khandu and Pushkar Singh Dhami were among those present on the occasion.

 Laxman said that according to the schedule, the nomination process for the BJP national president was completed between 2 pm and 4 pm on Monday.

 ''In all, 37 sets of nomination papers were received in favour of Shri Nitin Nabin for the post of national president.
-On scrutiny, all sets of nomination papers were found to be duly filled out in the required format and were valid.
+On scrutiny, all sets of nomination papers were found to be duly filled out in the required format and were valid,'' he said.

 He said the notification of the schedule of events was announced and the electoral roll was published on January 16, 2026.

-Nabin, who was the minister for law and justice, urban development and housing in the Bihar government, was appointed working president of the BJP on December 14.
+Nabin was the minister for law and justice, urban development and housing in the Bihar government before he was appointed working president of the BJP on December 14.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)